Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 print(sess.run(hello));"
 ```

-If you see something saying `Hello, TensorFlow!`, you're good to go!
+If you see something saying `Hello, TensorFlow!` (after some other lines), you're good to go!

 Next install [Jupyter](http://jupyter.org/), [Numpy](http://numpy.org/), [Scipy](http://scipy.org), and [Matplotlib](http://matplotlib.org/) using `pip3` as follows: